Porsil/thornley-yoga/README.md

    1. Log in to GitHub and locate the GitHub repository.
    2. Select the "Settings" button at the top of the repository.
-   3. Select the "Pages" tab on the left hand menu to open the "GitHub Pages" section.
+   3. Select the "Pages" tab on the left-hand menu to open the "GitHub Pages" section.
    4. In the "Source" section, click the dropdown labelled "None" and select "Main".
    5. The page will automatically refresh, and the published site link is given at the top of the "GitHub Pages" section.